-- 6.5 The Council has an ongoing commitment to community engagement and empowerment and has a Community Engagement Strategy and toolkit to accompany the Customer Insight and Journey Mapping toolkits. - 6.6 The Council has a performance management software package which brings together all the Council's performance data in one place and enables effective monitoring of performance in respect of key indicators. - 6.7 The Council in accordance with its Procurement Strategy, Contract Procedure Rules and partnership arrangements with Nottingham City's Procurement Service for 2022/23 aims to deliver effective procurement practices across the whole organisation - 6.8 The Council has in place a corporate complaints system which ensures effective monitoring and action is taken where appropriate.
+- 6.4 The Council has an ongoing commitment to community engagement and empowerment and has a Community Engagement Strategy and toolkit to accompany the Customer Insight and Journey Mapping toolkits. - 6.5 The Council has a performance management software package which brings together all the Council's performance data in one place and enables effective monitoring of performance in respect of key indicators. - 6.6 The Council in accordance with its Procurement Strategy, Contract Procedure Rules and partnership arrangements with Nottinghamshire County Council's Procurement Service aims to deliver effective procurement practices across the whole organisation - 6.7 The Council has in place a corporate complaints system which ensures effective monitoring and action is taken where appropriate.